apocalyptech/eschalon_utils/README.txt

 -----

-The applications are mostly designed to be run via their GUIs, which you can launch simply by double-clicking or running either eschalon_b1_char.py or eschalon_b1_map.py.
+The applications are mostly designed to be run via their GUIs, which you can launch simply by double-clicking or running eschalon_b1_char.py, eschalon_b1_map.py or eschalon_b2_char.py.
 There are commandline options for both, though, and you can get help for those options by running "eschalon_b1_char.py -h", for instance, to get help with the character editor.
 A few of the character editor commandline options may be useful.
 The options available on the map editor are far less useful.

 The drawing features on the map editor are fairly new still, and I expect that bugs will eventually be found.
 Let me know!